Saint Joseph's (PA) visits Castro and George Washington

 Washington; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: George Washington takes on Saint Joseph’s (PA) after Rafael Castro scored 20 points in George Washington’s 74-67 victory over the Davidson Wildcats.
+BOTTOM LINE: George Washington hosts Saint Joseph’s (PA) after Rafael Castro scored 20 points in George Washington’s 74-67 victory over the Davidson Wildcats.

-The Revolutionaries have gone 11-3 in home games.
-George Washington is fourth in the A-10 with 34.8 points per game in the paint led by Castro averaging 9.7.
+The Revolutionaries have gone 11-3 at home.
+George Washington has a 0-2 record in one-possession games.

-The Hawks are 7-6 against A-10 opponents.
-Saint Joseph’s (PA) averages 74.5 points while outscoring opponents by 6.7 points per game.
+The Hawks are 7-6 in conference play.
+Saint Joseph’s (PA) has a 1-3 record in games decided by 3 points or fewer.

-TOP PERFORMERS: Gerald Drumgoole Jr. averages 2.2 made 3-pointers per game for the Revolutionaries, scoring 12.2 points while shooting 30.4% from beyond the arc.
+TOP PERFORMERS: Gerald Drumgoole Jr. is shooting 30.4% from beyond the arc with 2.2 made 3-pointers per game for the Revolutionaries, while averaging 12.2 points.
 Castro is shooting 74.4% and averaging 17.9 points over the last 10 games.

-Xzayvier Brown is scoring 16.6 points per game and averaging 4.9 rebounds for the Hawks.
-Erik Reynolds II is averaging 3.0 made 3-pointers over the last 10 games.
+Xzayvier Brown is averaging 16.6 points, 4.7 assists and 1.5 steals for the Hawks.
+Erik Reynolds II is averaging 16.7 points over the last 10 games.

 LAST 10 GAMES: Revolutionaries: 4-6, averaging 67.0 points, 29.8 rebounds, 13.0 assists, 9.4 steals and 3.3 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 67.9 points per game.